ulfarsson/markdown-cv/index.md

 ---
 # Henning Ulfarsson
 Assistant professor, Department of Computer Science, Reykjavik University.

-Menntavegi 1, 102 Reykjavik, Iceland, Ísland
+Menntavegi 1, 102 Reykjavik, Iceland

 <div id="webaddress">
 <a href="henningu@ru.is">henningu@ru.is</a>